ray-project/kuberay/docs/guidance/gcs-ft.md

 healthy state.
 Since Ray dashboard does not reside Ray worker node, we only check the local Raylet http endpoint to make sure the worker node is healthy.

-#### Ray GCS HA Annotation
+#### Ray GCS FT Annotation

-Our Ray GCS HA feature checks if an annotation called `ray.io/ha-enabled` is set to `true` in `RayCluster` YAML file.
+Our Ray GCS FT feature checks if an annotation called `ray.io/ft-enabled` is set to `true` in `RayCluster` YAML file.
 If so, KubeRay will also add such annotation to the pod whenever the head/worker node is created.

 #### Use External Redis Cluster

-To use external Redis cluster as the backend storage(required by Ray GCS HA), you need to add `RAY_REDIS_ADDRESS` environment variable to the head node template.
+To use external Redis cluster as the backend storage(required by Ray GCS FT), you need to add `RAY_REDIS_ADDRESS` environment variable to the head node template.

 Also, you can specify a storage namespace for your Ray cluster by using an annotation `ray.io/external-storage-namespace`